BND Hamburger Icon

 Cold calling is when sales representatives reach out to someone they haven’t connected with before.
 The goal is to get them interested in a business’s products or services.
 As the name implies, cold calling typically takes place over the phone.

 In the past, cold calling meant working down a list of names of people or businesses that may or may not have needs for your products or services.
-But this isn’t as efficient as taking time to identify your audience.
+But this isn’t as efficient as taking time to identify your audience and research them beforehand.
 While it can be time-consuming, it can lead to better results.

-Cold calling differs from warm calling, which is when a salesperson has met or has a connection with a prospect before reaching out.
-[Read related article: Best CRM Software]
+Cold calling differs from warm calling, which is when a salesperson has met or has a connection with a prospect before reaching out again.
+To complete warm calls, consider using some of the best CRM Software to keep track of your interactions and help other team members pick up where you left off during the next conversation with a prospect or customer.

 Key TakeawayKey takeaway